slushman/slushman-astro/src/pages/post/inline-svg-sane-way.md

 category: ["Code Samples"]
 heroAccount: 'bady'
 heroPhotographer: 'bady qb'
-description: "Keep your sanity.
-Use SVGs like this."
+description: "Using SVGs in WordPress is awesome, but junking up your code is not.
+Keep your sanity.
+Use SVGs in your code like this."
 slug: inline-svg-sane-way
 ---